 Personally, I would sign up for the forum and reach out to these people.
 More often than not, they’ll be happy to talk to you about their experience with their breeder.

-Is a Horgi Right for You?
+Is a Horgi Right for Me?

 Due to their unique combination of breeds, a husky corgi mix might require more attention than other breeds if you want to have a healthy, happy companion.